Curriculum & Instruction Master's Degree with a Concentration in Curriculum Studies/Teacher Education

-The Curriculum Studies / Teacher Education master's degree is designed to meet the diverse needs of educational practitioners, curriculum development specialists, assessment and evaluation specialists, and those looking to start along the pathway toward educational research and a PhD degree.
-Our students who graduate with master's degrees in CSTE will go on to work as:
+The concentration in CSTE is designed to meet the diverse needs of educational practitioners, curriculum development specialists, assessment and evaluation specialists, and those looking to start along the pathway toward educational research and a PhD degree.
+Our students who graduate with master's degrees in a CSTE concentration will go on to work as:

 - Master Teachers

 - District-level Specialists in Curriculum Development

 - District-level Specialists in Teacher Training and Professional Development

 - District-level Content Pedagogy Specialists